workderpidly/gpt-ui/README.md

          - Animation Loader: Opens a draggable GUI that has:
               • A "Copy Animation" toggle button – when enabled, a click detector (“AnimationCopier”) is attached to any HumanoidRootPart under the mouse.
               • When that click detector is clicked, the humanoid’s current playing animation is copied to a scrolling list.
+              • If a proper name isn’t found, the list will show "animation(number)".
               • Clicking an item on the list loads that animation on the player's humanoid.
-              • A "Clear Animation" button stops any currently playing animations on the player.
+              • A "Clear Animation" button stops any playing animations on the player.
     • Persistence: On teleport, a minimal bootstrap GUI appears.
 When its button is clicked (or when the "=" key is pressed), the camera is set for free zoom, the mouse is unlocked, and the full GPT UI script is loaded from your public GitHub repository's README.